-The President’s Scholars Program at Cal State Fullerton is based solely on merit and recognizes incoming first-time freshmen who have demonstrated excellence in academic achievement, leadership ability and community service.
+President’s Scholars is a scholars program of the Center for Scholars at Cal State Fullerton.
+It recognizes and provides support services, including a scholarship, to incoming first-time freshmen who have demonstrated excellence in academic achievement, leadership ability and community service.
 President’s Scholars hold a prestigious position at the university.
-Scholarship benefits last for four years, as long as individual scholars maintain program eligibility, and include annually: payment of CSU tuition and campus (excluding houseing) fees, $750 for books and supplies, personal use of a laptop computer, automatic admittance to the University Honors Program, priority registration for classes, complimentary parking permits for fall and spring semesters, personalized academic coaching, student leadership opportunities, and holistic support services from the Center for Scholars.
+Scholarship benefits last for four years, as long as individual scholars maintain program eligibility, and include annually: payment of CSU tuition and campus-based (excluding housing) fees, $750 for books and supplies from TitanShops, personal use of a laptop computer, admittance to the University Honors Program, priority registration for classes, complimentary parking permits for fall and spring semesters, personalized academic coaching, student leadership opportunities, and holistic support services from the Center for Scholars.

-Applicants to Cal State Fullerton’s President Scholars Program must meet the following requirements:
+Applicants to Cal State Fullerton’s President’s Scholars program must meet the following requirements:

-- apply to Cal State Fullerton as a first-time freshman prior to applying to the President’s Scholars Program.
-Applications for the scholarship from students who have not applied for general university admission will not be considered;
+- apply to Cal State Fullerton as a first-time freshman prior to applying to the President’s Scholars Program;

 - be a resident of the state of California (residency is determined by the Office of Admissions for fee purposes);

-- have earned an academic grade-point average of at least 3.75; and
+- have earned a grade-point average of at least 3.75; and

 - demonstrate evidence of significant contributions to school leadership and community service activities during high school.